Nasdanika/core/emf/readme.md

 In situations when it is necessary to override reference type in a subclass add ``reference-types`` Nasdanika annotation to the subclass.
 The value shall be a YAML map of reference names to element types.
 Element types can be strings for the types in the same package or maps with ``ns-uri`` and ``name`` keys as explained above.

-By default, if an element value of a homogenous reference is a string then it is treated as a relative URI of a resource from which the element shall be loaded.
+By default, if an element value of a homogeneous reference is a string then it is treated as a relative URI of a resource from which the element shall be loaded.
 In this case that resource has to contain type definition.
 For elements with a default feature this behavior can be modified by setting ``strict-containment`` Nasdanika annotation detail to ``true`` to treat the string value in configuration as the value of the default feature.
 In this case it is not possible to load reference elements from external resources.